thehaohcm/DevOpsLabs/Java/readme.md

 This is a my own documentation related to Java which I collected to reach OCP 17.
 All these below info would be lack and more advanced because I got some basic knowledge already, and please note that almost info here based on Java 17 version.

 1. Fundamentals
+  - Static/Final/Private functions cannot be overridden
+  - By default, all instance's methods are considered as virtual function, except for static, final and private methods.
+  - Abstract methods in abstract class are Pure Virtual Functions
+  - A virtual call means that the call is bound to a method at run time and not at compile time.
 2. Exception handling & Assertion

   - Notice: